John Lennon discography

-John Lennon was a British singer-songwriter and peace activist, best known as one of the four principal members of the Beatles.
-His first three studio albums are experiments with Yoko Ono using tape loops, interviews, musique concrète, and other avant-garde performance techniques.
-Lennon also released one live album and three singles under his own name before the break-up of the Beatles.
+John Lennon was an English musician, best known as the founder, co-lead vocalist and rhythm guitarist of the Beatles.
+After three experimental albums with Yoko Ono, using tape loops, interviews, musique concrète, and other avant-garde performance techniques, Lennon's solo career properly began with the 1969 single "Give Peace a Chance".
+Lennon then released two more singles, "Cold Turkey" (1969) and "Instant Karma!"
+(1970), and a live album, Live Peace in Toronto (1969), before the official break-up of the Beatles.

-After the break-up of the Beatles, Lennon began his solo career with Plastic Ono Band, released simultaneously with Ono's album of the same name.
+Lennon's first solo album after the Beatles' break-up was Plastic Ono Band, released simultaneously with Ono's album of the same name.
 He released the album Imagine the following year, which became his most critical and commercial success.
 His 1972 political themed album Some Time in New York City received scathing reviews and performed poorly commercially.
 Lennon's next two albums, Mind Games (1973) and Walls and Bridges (1974) were better received and had more commercial success.
 In 1975, Lennon released his covers album Rock 'n' Roll before retiring from music to focus on raising his newborn son Sean.
 He returned to the music industry in 1980 with the album Double Fantasy, but was murdered three weeks after its release.
 Following his death, the 1984 album Milk and Honey was posthumously released.